Anglo-Burmese people: Earliest settlement

 The first "Euro-Burmese" community emerged in the early 17th century as the Portuguese and Bamar intermarried.
 This multicultural community was collectively known as the Ba-yin-gyi.
 The community was established near Syriam (modern Thanlyin) on the outskirts of modern-day Yangon.
 The settlement was founded by Filipe de Brito e Nicote.
 De Brito is said to have gone mad, having declared himself king of Lower Burma and captured Natshinnaung in an attack on Syriam, causing his outpost to be destroyed and himself executed by the Burmese king Anaukpetlun in 1613.
-Most of his small community of European settlers and their families was banished inland to Shwebo, then known as Moksobo; they were employed as gunners by the king and their descendants settled along the Mu River.
+Most of his small community of European settlers and their families were banished inland to Shwebo, then known as Moksobo; they were employed as gunners by the king and their descendants settled along the Mu River.
 When the British Burma Army was established in 1937, it was the Anglo-Burmans who comprised the only anti-aircraft battery.

 Additionally, a band of French soldiers in the late 18th century by Alaungpaya, founder of the Konbaung Dynasty, was provided with Bamar wives and established a new Eurasian community French-Burmese.
 They were employed as elite gunners under Pierre de Milard.
 During the Mon-Bamar conflict in the 18th century, Sieur de Bruno was acting as a military advisor to the Mons and French warships participated in fighting against the Burmese in Syriam and Dagon.

-From his two ships, Alaugpaya managed to put his hands on 35 24-pounder long guns, five field guns, 1300 muskets and a large quantity of ammunitions.
+From his two ships, Alaugpaya managed to put his hands on 35 24-pounder long guns, five field guns, 1300 muskets and a large quantity of ammunition.
 The French troops with their guns and muskets were incorporated in the Konbaung army as gunners and played a key role in the later battles between the Burmese and the Mons.
 They were treated well and received Burmese wives.
 They became an elite corps, which was to play an important role in the Burmese battles against Thailand and Qing China.
 One of them, Pierre de Milard, was ultimately nominated Captain of the Guard and Master of the Ordnance for the Konbaung Dynasty.
 When they reached old age, these French soldiers were able to retire to Shwebo villages with the spiritual support of a priest of the Catholic Church.
 To this day, some Catholic villages are still extant in the area where an awareness of some European ancestry remains.